William-Venable/Amarillo-Team/README.md

 # Forecasting Financial Performance of Small Buisnesses

 ## Project Overview
-The idea of this project is to determine the financial viability of a small buisness.
-We have an understanding that small buisnesses go to accounting firms with fears about going under, but by the time the firm realizes it they notify the buisness too late.
-The intent is to be able to use machine learning for any small buisness with a simple exchange of data, but our main focus will be LB & Sons.
-Working with Jerry Barron, the Vice-President of LB & Sons, he has given us a set of data to determine:
+The purpose of this project is to determine the financial viability of a small business.
+We have an understanding that small businesses go to accounting firms with fears about going under, however, by the time the firm realizes that the company is flat they’ll notify the business that it’s too late.
+The intent of this project, is to be able to use machine learning for any small business with a simple exchange of data, our main focus will be LB & Sons with a potential to expand the data model to other small business entities.
+Working with Jerry Barron, Vice-President of LB & Sons, he’s provided dataset that he’d like to help determine:
-  1. The future finanicals of the buisness
+1. Future financials of the business
-  2. The plateau date, if any, of the buisness
+2. Plateau date, if any, of the business
-  3. Figure out if a buisness is going under before it is too late
+3. Use the data to forecast, future of the business

+## Website
+To learn more about the company visit`[LB & Sons](https://lbsons.com/)`